Louvki/mevn-app/README.md

 # MEVN-app
 Application made using MEVN (MongoDB Cloud/Express/Vue/Node.js) stack.
 Containarized using Docker.
+Using Vuex for state management on the client side.

 The application allows to register and login using email / password.
 Users are authenticated using JWT tokens.
 Logged in users can create/update/delete companies and invite other users to become beneficial owners.